hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 </cache>
 ```

-- **key-type:** The fully qualified class name of the cache key type, defaults to `java.lang.Object`
+- `key-type`: The fully qualified class name of the cache key type, defaults to `java.lang.Object`.
-- **value-type:** The fully qualified class name of the cache value type, defaults to `java.lang.Object`
+- `value-type`: The fully qualified class name of the cache value type, defaults to `java.lang.Object`.
-- **statistics-enabled:** If set to true statistics like cache hits and misses are collected, defaults to false
+- `statistics-enabled`: If set to true, statistics like cache hits and misses are collected.
+Its default value is false.
-- **management-enabled:** If set to true JMX beans are enabled and collected statistics are provided - it doesn't automatically enables statistics collection, defaults to false
+- `management-enabled`: If set to true, JMX beans are enabled and collected statistics are provided - It doesn't automatically enables statistics collection, defaults to false.
-- **read-through:** If set to true enables read-through behavior of the cache to an underlying configured `javax.cache.integration.CacheLoader`, defaults to false
+- `read-through`: If set to true, enables read-through behavior of the cache to an underlying configured `javax.cache.integration.CacheLoader`, defaults to false.
-- **write-through:** If set to true enables write-through behavior of the cache to an underlying configured `javax.cache.integration.CacheWriter`, defaults to false
+- `write-through`: If set to true, enables write-through behavior of the cache to an underlying configured `javax.cache.integration.CacheWriter`, defaults to false.
-- **cache-loader-factory:** The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheLoader` instance to the cache
+- `cache-loader-factory`: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheLoader` instance to the cache.
-- **cache-writer-factory:** The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheWriter` instance to the cache
+- `cache-writer-factory`: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheWriter` instance to the cache.
-- **expiry-policy-factory:** The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.expiry.ExpiryPolicy` instance to the cache
+- `expiry-policy-factory`: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.expiry.ExpiryPolicy` instance to the cache.
-- **entry-listener:** A set of configurations to describe a `javax.cache.event.CacheEntryListener`
+- `entry-listener`: A set of attributes and elements, explained below, to describe a `javax.cache.event.CacheEntryListener`.
-  - *old-value-required*: If set to true previously assigned values for the affected keys will be send to the `javax.cache.event.CacheEntryListener` implementation, this value creates additional traffic, defaults to false
+  - `old-value-required`: If set to true, previously assigned values for the affected keys will be sent to the `javax.cache.event.CacheEntryListener` implementation.
+Setting this attribute to true creates additional traffic, defaults to false.
-  - *synchronous*: If set to true an the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner, default to false
+  - `synchronous`: If set to true, the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner, defaults to false.
-  - **entry-listener-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryListener` instance
+  - `entry-listener-factory`: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryListener` instance.
-  - **entry-event-filter-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryEventFilter` instance
+  - `entry-event-filter-factory`: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryEventFilter` instance.

 #### Programmatic Configuration